 In defense of recipe bloggers, I agree that the goal is to build a destination.
 Instead of going to Google to find a recipe, you want users to come to your site directly.
 However, you don't achieve this with a subpar experience and fluffy stories.
 Here are some ideas to get there:

 Don't bank all your money on one horse.
 Diversify your traffic channels beyond Google (TikTok, Youtube, Instagram, etc.).

 Ruthlessly optimize your core product feature and weed out any underperforming content.

 Minimize or avoid ads altogether and monetize through affiliate or product sales.

 Make consumption as easy as possible (optimize for time to value).

 Bundle your product with complementary products, e.g., "buy the kitchen tools you need to cook this."

 Content can be a growth driver

 You either aggregate content or integrate it into your business.
-In either way, you need to maximize the value of the content you aggregate or self-create.
+Either way, you need to maximize the value of the content you aggregate or self-create.
 When you get this right, content can be a huge growth driver.
-But there is no middle-class.
+But there is no middle class.
 It's either the best content or nothing.